 The Vice-Dean and Head of School is a strategically important role within the University.
-They provide the key interface with the Faculty and University and therefore the post holder must demonstrate excellent academic leadership and management to ensure that the School makes a full contribution towards Faculty and wider institutional objectives..
+As Head of School and a full member of the Faculty Leadership Team (FLT), they provide the key interface with the Faculty and University and therefore the post holder must demonstrate excellent academic leadership and management to ensure that the School makes a full contribution towards Faculty and wider institutional objectives.

 You can find out more about the University, the School and the role of Vice-Dean and Head of Health Sciences on this website.
 Our advising consultants at Anderson Quigley would be pleased to discuss the role with you, in strict confidence – their details can also be found on this site.